-This course provides theological, theoretical and practical foundations for the practice of couples therapy.
-In this course, students will explore the development of marital therapy, foundations for assessment of couples problems and the practical application of current evidence-based methods for assessing and treating couples problems.
-Readings, lectures and practical applications will be framed within a family systemic context and grounded within reflective theological understandings of the human person in relationship.
+This course provides theological, theoretical, and practical foundations for the practice of couples therapy.
+In this course, students will explore the development of marital therapy, foundations for assessment of couples problems, and the practical application of current evidence-based methods for assessing and treating couples problems.
+Readings, lectures, and practical applications will be framed within a family systemic context and grounded within reflective theological understandings of the human person in relationship.
 Students will have the opportunity to experience a variety of intervention methods and begin the process of formulating a theological and personally integrated model of marital/couples therapy.
-This course fulfills the Pastoral Care requirement for the Master of Divinity degree program.